TermiJAG/GettingAndCleaning/codebook.md

 ## Identifiers

 * `subject` - Test Subject ID
-* `activity` - The type of activity performed when the corresponding measurements were taken
+* `activity` - The activity performed when the measurements were taken

 ## Measurements